External Advisory Committee

 CommuniCare Health Centers (San Antonio, Texas)

-Martha A. Medrano is the Director of Behavioral Health at CommuniCare Health Centers in San Antonio, Texas.
-Dr. Medrano has developed initiatives addressing perinatal depression as well as depression and anxiety in a population of patients with multiple medical conditions.
-These conditions include diabetes, hypertension, obesity and chronic pain syndromes such as fibromyalgia.
+Martha A. Medrano is the Chief Clinical Officer and Director of Behavioral Health at CommuniCare Health Centers in San Antonio, Texas.
+Dr. Medrano has developed initiatives addressing depression and anxiety in a population of patients with multiple medical conditions.
+These conditions include diabetes, hypertension, obesity and chronic pain syndromes such as fibromyalgia and autism spectrum disorders and attention problems in children.
+A new initiate is the use of telepsychiatry in an integrated model.

 Dr. Medrano has been supported by the Aetna Foundation to develop an online Cross-Cultural Communication Course for Health Professionals and was awarded the Edgar C. Hayhow Award for her article published in the Journal for Health Care Management entitled “Self-Assessment of Cultural and Linguistic Competence in an Ambulatory Health System.”

 Dr. Sequist is a member of the Taos Pueblo tribe in New Mexico and is committed to improving Native American health care, serving as the director of the Four Directions Summer Research Program at Harvard Medical School and the medical director of the Brigham and Women’s Hospital Physician Outreach Program with the Indian Health Service.
 He graduated from Cornell University with a B.S. in chemical engineering.
-He received his MD from Harvard Medical School, and his MPH from the Harvard School of Public Health.
+He received his MD from Harvard Medical School, and his Masters in Public Health (MPH) from the Harvard School of Public Health.